In Search of Noah's Ark

 While IO3 does not appear to be the ark, the Mt.
 Cilo area continues to be the most probable landing place for the ark.
 As freely-available satellite imagery of the region continues to come available, at ever-increasing resolution, the chances of finding whatever remains of the ark continue to improve.
 We'll keep looking, and keep you posted on whatever we find.

-The Biblical Chronologist Volume 3, Number 2, The Biblical Chronologist Volume 5, Number 3, and The Biblical Chronologist Volume 7, Number 3.
+Major articles on this topic can be found in The Biblical Chronologist Volume 3, Number 2, The Biblical Chronologist Volume 5, Number 3, and The Biblical Chronologist Volume 7, Number 3.